Kreiseljustus/Kyuubi-Engine/README.md

 Find out more at our [Website!](https://kyuubi-engine.com)

 ## About
-Kyuubi is a simple 2D Engine built in Java 17.
+Kyuubi is a simple 2D Engine (with editor) built in Java 17.

 (There may be 3D Support in the future)